kanin33/wildsolutions/Eikonal_solver/README.md

 >> make
 ```
 when in the C++ directory.
 The output file is named *tale*.

+Note that the Sparseepp library must be contained in the same directory as compiling from.

 ##### Running
 To compute the solution to the Eikonal equation when ``Omega`` is a sphere and ``f`` is constantly equal to 1, this should be written in the main file: